MattJGlick/jekyll-now/_posts/2019-10-05-quantified-self.md

 title: My Quantified Self (Part 1)
 ---

 The "Quanitified Self" movement has been relatively popular over the last couple of years.
 Since college I've dipped my toes in the water with a few different things, but recently I've decided to dive in head first.
-There are a ton of different apps that I'm using, so I've decided to document them here for myself and others that want to do similarly!
+There are a ton of different apps that I'm using, so I'm going to document them here for myself and others that want to do similarly!

 ## What I've Been Using For Years